Query String Parser

 What should I double-check before trusting the answer?

 Query strings can be logged, shared, or indexed.
 Do not place passwords, private tokens, or sensitive identifiers in public URLs.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the selected mode, input format, encoding, and whether the text includes private keys, passwords, or sensitive data.

 Does the site save what I enter?